Bringing The Build to Life: 10 Steps to Expect

 Lockup

-When all of the external structure is complete — framework, cladding, roof, windows and external doors — so the house is able to be ‘locked up’.
+Once all of the external structure is complete — framework, cladding, roof, windows and external doors — the house is able to be ‘locked up’.
 Most interior fittings and fixtures will be installed after this stage.

 Fixing